-That is what has to be taken into consideration in order to correctly assess and understant the situation and, if you wish, the state of mind of the leacers of Cuba.
-I even think that Prime-Manuster Fidel Castro may have looked upon some questions with a great sense of understanding but he probably also correlated his steps with the f elings of the it an people who are taken by a great patriotic upsurge and desire to defend their independence.
+That is what has to be taken into consideration in order to correctly assess and understand the situation and, if you wish, the state of mind of the leaders of Cuba.
+I even think that Prime Minister Fidel Castro may have looked upon some questions with a great sense of understanding but has probably also correlated his steps with the feelings of the Cuban people who are taken by a great patriotic upsurge and desire to defend their independence.
 The Cuban people and their desire are worthy of respect.

-of course, you and we have different appraisal of the Cuban revolution and of the events which developed around Cuba and of the position of the Cuban leaders.
-But this is another matter The different appraisal must not after all prevent us from finding agreed solutions in the interests of peace.
+Of course, you and we have a different appraisal of the Cuban revolution and of the events which developed around Cuba and of the position of the Cuban leaders.
+But this is another matter.
+The different appraisal must not after all prevent us from finding agreed solutions in the interests of peace.
 That is what the peaceful coexistence is.
-One should treat both sides with understanding and take unto account the actual state of things - in this case the situation in Suba which has chosen the way for its development in accordance with the will of its peoples.
+One should treat both sides with understanding and take into account the actual state of things - in this case the situation in Cuba which has chosen the way for its development in accordance with the will of its people.

-We word doing with understanding and patience everything that was needed and that was within our power to ensure the achievement of agreement on the elimination of the remnuent of the crisis.
-A great work has been done in Cuba on our instructions by our representative, my strat asputy A.I.
-Milleyand that effect which, as far as I know, nave already been forwarded to your representatives in New York.
-We consider these proposals to be constructive, and we were guided by a desire to facilitate the completion of our agreement.
+We have been doing with understanding and patience everything that was needed and that was within our power to ensure the achievement of agreement on the elimination of the remanents of the crisis.
+A great work has been done in Cuba on our institutions by our representative, my first deputy A. I. Mikoyan.
+Incidentally, he will come back soon because we have given him appropriate instructions to this effect.